kittyofheaven/Webcam-Stress-Meter/README.md

 For the face emotions model, I use this kaggle data and train it using google colab with TensorFlow. then import it to the script using TensorFlow again and with help of cv2, the app can predict a real-time webcam stream.

-Then I combine this two to calculate the stress level of the users using a bit of numpy too.
+Then I combine this two to calculate the stress level of the users using a basic math & numpy.
 ## Challenges we ran into

 ## Accomplishments that we're proud of